Friday, 27 July 2018

 Tufa is made of calcium carbonate which is deposited when underground springs bubble through the lake.
 They gradually grow upwards and look like other worldly towers sticking up through the water and are stunningly beautiful.
 Storm Thorgeson certainly thought so in 1975 when he used them as the backdrop for his “diver without ripples” postcard in Pink Floyd’s “Wish You Were Here” album.

 I just had to go swimming in the semi-opaque green blue water.
 And to my delight James came in too (He had been concerned that the alkali water would hurt his skin, but the lake is so unique that it was worth it.
-And we showered thoroughly later).
+And we showered thoroughly later.)
 It was fantastic, you could just lie back and float while looking at the tufa and the lake and the mountains in the distance.
 The nearest mountains were the high Sierra, where we would be heading the next day.
 Another highlight was several pairs of ospreys nesting on top of tall tufas.
 The male was flying about on fishing trips to nearby lakes because there are no fish in Mono Lake, only wee shrimps.
-Right next to the lake is a thick band of alkali flies which are a food source for migrating birds, but it didn’t matter because they weren’t bitey at all.
+Right next to the lake is a thick band of alkali flies which are a food source for migrating birds, but it didn’t matter because they are not bitey at all.
 We went on the informative (and free!) walking tour which took about an hour, but we stayed on at Lake Mono until sunset, it was hard to tear ourselves away from its beauty.

-Wednesday 4 July 2018
+Wednesday, 4 July 2018

 Relaxing at Lake Tahoe

 We spent Monday in and around our resort at Lake Tahoe.
 It’s a big lake surrounded by villages which are mainly ski resorts in the winter, although that’s so hard to imagine now when it’s so hot and sunny.
-Our hotel is in Incline Village and we both had mixed feelings about it because on one hand it is too big and busy for our tastes, but on the other hand it is luxurious with a choice of restaurants and its own beautiful private beach.
+Our hotel is in Incline Village and we both have mixed feelings about it because on one hand it is too big and busy for our tastes, but on the other hand it is luxurious with a choice of restaurants and its own beautiful private beach.
 We went for a walk along the lakeside road in the morning but it just seemed to be a string of private resorts so we decided to embrace the Hyatt resort experience and headed to the beach.
 It was rather lovely and although there were lots of families enjoying the lake, there was plenty of room for everyone.
 The lake is the most stunning clear blue and it is ringed with mountains.
 Needless to say, I soon plunged in and spent quite a bit of time swimming.
 The water was about the temperature of a swimming pool and very clear and clean.
 I just loved it!
 There were resort staff roaming the beach enthusiastically to take orders for drinks and lunch, which arrived in large brown paper bags.
 There was also a lakeside restaurant but we preferred to stay outside.

 We spent the rest of the day there and then had dinner at the Cutthroat’s Saloon which had good food and also about a dozen huge television screens mounted around its walls.
 This meant that you could simultaneously watch baseball, poker or reality tv.
 They were all subtitled so that you could follow the commentary.
 I was thrilled with this and asked James if we could have a similar set up at home!

-Monday 2 July 2018
+Monday, 2 July 2018

 Three states drive